surlabs/DhbwTrainingOld/README.md

 ILIAS-Plugin DhbwTraining
 ============
-This is a fork created by SURLABS of the FLUXLABS' SrGeogebra Plugin for ILIAS
+This is a fork created by SURLABS of the FLUXLABS' DhbwTraining Plugin for ILIAS

 This version is valid for ILIAS6 and ILIAS7 with PHP 7.0 or 7.4